halvors/ConcentratedSolars/README.md

-ConcentratedSolarArray
+ConcentratedSolars
 ======================

-ConcentratedSolarArray is an Minecraft mod adds high efficiency solars using mirrors.
+ConcentratedSolars is an Minecraft mod that aims to add high efficency solar panels, by using mirrors to concentrate the light.